Why hire a professional kitchen designer?

 First, make sure you hire someone that is certified.
-Certified designers have to meet specific criteria based on education, experience, exams, continuing education and professional references.
+Certified designers have to meet specific criteria based on education, experience, exams, continuing education, and professional references.
 The National Kitchen and Bath Association (nkba.org) is a great place to start your search.
 HOUZZ is another great resource to view portfolios, see budgets and read client reviews.
 Get names from friends and neighbors and browse magazines that feature home design in your area.

 Step 2: Have a meeting

 Schedule a meeting and come prepared.
 If you are meeting at the designer’s studio, bring the dimensions of your current space and photos of spaces you like.
-Make sure you see examples of the designer’s completed work and not just manufacturer’s photos.
-For instance, Thyme & Place Design, has our own brochure with photos of actual installations.
+Make sure you see examples of the designer’s completed work and not just the manufacturer’s photos.
+For instance, Thyme & Place Design has our own brochure with photos of actual installations.
 Always ask for references.
-Good designers should have happy clients who love to talk about their experience.
+Good designers should have happy clients who love to talk about their experiences.
 Ask about how they work.
 Check out our “How We Work” page for some ideas.

 Step 3: Develop a project relationship

 Not every designer is for every client, after your first meeting, you may decide that designer is not a good fit.
 The perfect project relationship must be based on honesty, communication, respect, and teamwork.
 For that reason, you should have an honest discussion about the budget.
 Better quality products tend to mean a bigger price tag.
 Make sure you feel comfortable enough with the designer to discuss these things.
 You will be working together in your home for several weeks and you want the project to run smoothly.

 Step 4: Have a Detailed Contract and Specifications